Alexiou981/team2-imposter-quiz/README.md

 ### Content

-The quiz questions were created using ChatGPT (OpenAI).
+The quiz questions were created using [ChatGPT (OpenAI)](https://openai.com/chatgpt/overview/).
+The content was reviewed for spelling, grammar and consistency, and enhanced with the help of ChatGPT.
+Some sections were also translated and refined to improve readability.

 ### Media